-We are now accepting nominations for the Dr. Virgilio Licona Community Health Leadership Award through March 30, 2023.
+We are no longer accepting applications for the 2023 Dr. Virgilio Licona Community Health Leadership Award.
+Please check back in March of 2024 for the 2024 call for award nominations.
 The Dr. Licona award honors on-the-ground changemakers – working both at the systems and community levels – who are tackling significant community health barriers and advancing health equity in Colorado.

 A nationally recognized advocate for social justice and health equity, Dr. Licona – who passed away on March 29, 2016 – contributed to the health of Coloradans as a physician and expert in migrant health and rural health care delivery.
 His role as a leader at both the systems and community levels brought a critical voice to some of the most important conversations and decisions for bringing health closer in reach for all Coloradans.

 In a video showcasing his life’s work, Dr. Licona shares his challenging yet rewarding journey as a community health leader:

 “All of this, why? ...
 I’ve been able to focus my efforts within the health care arena to push forth those ideals that we had of the Chicano movement of improving the living status of our population, our communities and fighting for justice, fighting for equality.
 Fighting for those things that we think each one of us deserves, just because we are human beings and we breathe air, we’re on this planet and we’re in this together.”

 Through the Dr. Virgilio Licona Community Health Leadership Award, The Foundation recognizes one Coloradan annually whose distinguished track record of leadership in the communities they serve and the systems they are working in demonstrates disruption for positive change.

 The annual award recipient is honored in their home community and offered the opportunity to designate a one-time $20,000 donation to support their nonprofit or another nonprofit working to improve the health of Coloradans.